Welcome, Guest. Please login or register.

 Thanks, Fred, are you saying I have to add something to the macropump you uploaded, or is this something that is programmed into an application like "LCD Smartie" and that "shuts off the blinking cursor, and the LCD driver remembers that state?

 Ran into another snag as well as I connected this to my actual machine PC, and when I "run macropump" on the General config screen, Mach doesn't function correctly.
 It will not go in and out of Reset and I can't control the jogging.
 Possibly it's getting crossed up with another plugin I'm using.
-Oh well, I'll have to play with this another time as I'm just swamped with work at this point Angry
+Oh well, I'll have to play with this another time as I'm just swamped with work at this point >:(

 Thanks,